 Understanding Internal Audit Outsourcing vs. Co-sourcing

-Dorina Hamzo • January 14, 2024
+Dorina Hamzo • April 8, 2026

-Internal Audit (IA) is an important function in any corporation and it is almost always a requirement.
-It provides independent assurance that risk management, governance, and internal control processes are operating effectively, with an end goal of adding business value.
+Internal Audit (IA) is an important function in any corporation, and it is almost always a requirement.[2]
+It provides independent assurance that risk management, governance, and internal control processes are operating effectively, with an end goal of adding business value.[3]

 Top Audit Recruiting Challenges in the US